Location: Devils Lake Campus

 Check out the Curriculum Guide and Fact Sheet

 LRSC’s training is delivered in a 1 year + 1 year format, giving students the choice of completing a one-year Certificate and then entering the workforce; or continuing for a second year.
-Those who enter the workforce after receiving the one-year Certificate will be able to complete the requirements for the AAS degree through distance delivery technologies.
+Those who enter the workforce after receiving the one-year Certificate may return to complete the requirements for the AAS degree.

 Degree: AAS in Wind Energy Technician